megvii-research/MSCL/README.md

 ## Getting Started
 This repo is developed from [MMAction2](https://github.com/open-mmlab/mmaction2) codebase, please follow the install instruction of MMAction2 to setup the environment.

-### Prerequisites

-Please refer to the document of mmaction2 now.

-### Installation Steps

-Please refer to the document of mmaction2 now.

-## Datasets

 Please refer to the document of mmaction2 now.

 ## Training